paslandau/coding-challenge-setup/README.md

 ````

 The `verify` make target will also create a verification file in the root of this repository.

-Please make a new commit including this file and send a link to your repository to you recruiter.
+Please add a new commit including the verification file, push it to your repository and send a link to the fork to the recruiter.